 The Bottom Line for the Property Owner

-Those who suffer from slip-and-fall accidents are the accident victims, their family members, and the property owners/managers who are often involuntarily the cause of the accident and must pay damages — either directly or through increased insurance premiums and additional policies written.
-Many other parties benefit financially from these accidents or sale of the slippery flooring that often causes them: flooring vendors, hospitals, physicians, physical therapists, lawyers, expert witnesses, and (through increased premiums) property insurers.
-Having a valid method of assessing floor safety would therefore seem to be of most immediate value to property owners/managers.
+Those who suffer from slip-and-fall accidents are the accident victims, as well as their family members, and the property owners/managers who are often involuntarily the cause of the accident and must pay damages — either directly or through increased insurance premiums and additional policies written.
+Many other parties benefit financially from these accidents or sale of the slippery flooring that often causes the life-changing or life-ending falls: flooring vendors, hospitals, physicians, physical therapists, lawyers, expert witnesses, “safety institutes” and “tile councils”, and (through increased premiums) property insurers.
+Having a valid method of assessing floor safety would therefore seem to be of most immediate value to property owners/managers and architects.

-The slip testers that are valid for the appropriate purposes today are
+The slip resistance test devices that are valid for the appropriate purposes today are

-- Pendulum Tester for dynamic COF testing wet and dry with hard and/or soft rubber sliders, outdoor area testing, barefoot area testing, Sustainable Slip Resistance Testing, and application of long-established detailed situation-specific standards (swimming pool deck, outdoor ramp, etc.)
+- Pendulum DCOF Tester for reliable dynamic coefficient of friction testing wet and dry with hard and/or soft rubber sliders, outdoor area testing, barefoot area testing, Sustainable Slip Resistance Testing, and application of long-established detailed situation-specific standards (swimming pool deck, outdoor ramp, etc.)

-We here at Safety Direct America can slip test your flooring in our lab or on site, or sell you your own slip resistance tester.
+We here at Safety Direct America can slip resistance test your flooring in our lab or on site, or sell you your own slip resistance tester (tribometer).
 Feel free to contact us with any questions.
 Our knowledge and experience in the field of floor slip resistance testing is unmatched in the Americas.